“You will know (the good from the bad) when you are calm, at peace. Passive.

 Meditation helps us to intentionally pull our attention back to the present moment, including the current sensations, thoughts, and feelings.
 The ability to decide where our attention goes is the key to having focus.
 Studies show that meditation helps individuals to lengthen their attention span (24, 25, 26,) and sustain that focus even during the most tedious of tasks.
 People well versed in meditation perform far better than others do on concentration tests, and concentration is a key indicator of focus.

-I sit and I notice thoughts, feelings, sensations in my body, songs in my head just like I notice choo-choo trains.
+I sit and I notice thoughts, feelings, sensations in my body, songs in my head just like I notice clouds or trains.
 I notice whether or not I get on the trains, whether or not I actively engage in the thoughts or feelings.

 At first, we usually don’t notice that we are engaging in thoughts.
 Then, with practice, we notice, and we might get upset about the fact that we are jumping on the trains.
 Then we just notice that we are jumping on trains, but with less getting upset about it.
 With practice, we can see the trains and not jump on them more often.
 The goal is not the absence of thoughts, feelings, and sensations, but to observe our thoughts, feelings, and sensations non-reactively.